dj505/PicoFX/README.md

 ## Flashing the Firmware

 For the time being, see the [piuio-pico](https://github.com/48productions/piuio-pico/) repository by [48productions](https://github.com/48productions).
-This firmware emulates a PIUIO board and can be used on Windows devices via IO2Key ([helpful installation video](https://www.youtube.com/watch?v=xo5m9dlNFfY) by Nirvash) or on Linux via a [custom kernel driver](https://github.com/DinsFire64/piuio) (installation instructions in the README).
+This firmware emulates a PIUIO board and can be used on Windows devices via IO2Key ([helpful installation video](https://www.youtube.com/watch?v=xo5m9dlNFfY) by Nirvash) or on Linux via a [custom kernel driver](https://github.com/DinsFire64/piuio) (installation instructions in the README). ***Do not*** use this firmware on any hand controller to play the latest official game online!
+It is considered cheating and you will be banned.
+Using any aspect of this project for prohobitied play on officially supported games is not endorsed, encouraged, or supported.
+However, do feel free to use this firmware to build a proper dance pad.

-Dedicated HID controller firmware coming Eventually™
+Dedicated HID controller firmware for simulators and such coming Eventually™